wolf99/win-config/README.md

 You may need to reboot the machine after this step.

-If this is the case, then the rebot is *mandatory*.
+If this is the case, then the reboot is *mandatory*.

 ## 2. Install Ubuntu